lens-protocol/lens-share/README.md

 - Add your app manifest to the `manifests` folder
 - Run the app locally with `pnpm dev`.
 The app is available at `http://localhost:3000/u/<your-handle>.lens`, or `http://localhost:3000/p/<your-publication-id>`
 - Test thoroughly your configuration by:
-  - Opening Lens Share links with web and mobile browser
+  - opening Lens Share links with web and mobile browser and verify your app shows in the list as expected
-  - Opening Lens Share links with `?by=<your-app-id>` parameter to verify your app is prioritized as expected
+  - opening Lens Share links with `?by=<your-app-id>` parameter to verify your app is prioritized as expected
 - Amend the tests in the `e2e` folder to include your app name in the expected lists
+  - run the app on one terminal with `pnpm dev`
+  - verify tests pass on another terminal with `pnpm test`
 - Commit your changes and open a PR against this repository

 ## License